waynemoir/waynemoir.com/_posts/2014-01-19-why-bootstrap-is-perfect-and-why-it-is-not-working-for-us.md

 In the meantime the company's products weren't standing still.
 Design work for new features was required and our small team was split between taking on project work that directly impacted the experience of the end products or developing components to move the library towards its MVP.

-Work on the framework slowed, too much time was being spent working on the details too early on.
+Work on the framework slowed, <a href="http://gettingreal.37signals.com/ch04_Ignore_Details_Early_On.php">too much time was being spent working on the details too early on</a>.
 We didn't have a year long sprint zero to iron out the details involved in building a solid framework before it was picked up for use in production, we needed a serious leg up to get ourselves ahead of the development so we could stop playing catch up, stop focusing so heavily on code and deliverables, and start focusing on improving actual experiences.